 About: The Master of Science in Accounting at the University of Connecticut was ranked 3rd among online graduate business degrees by U.S. News in 2015.
 This prestigious program is recognized by both AACSB and the U.S. Distance Learning Association.
-Students can pursue the Master’s degree to meet CPA requirements or alternatively to advance their career by gaining advanced accounting knowledge.
+Students can pursue a Master’s degree to meet CPA requirements or alternatively to advance their career by gaining advanced accounting knowledge.

 Non-accounting majors and working professionals interested in accounting can also pursue the online Accounting Certificate Program.
 This graduate program includes four courses covering essential accounting topics and skills.

 Accounting Program: Clarion Online